Start Here Guide

 Kitchen Detox 101: The Complete Guide to a Plastic-Free Kitchen

 Your kitchen is the single biggest source of microplastic and chemical exposure in your home.
 This guide walks you through it in order, from the swaps with the highest health impact to the ones you can save for later.
-Six articles, ranked by priority, no fluff.
+Twelve priorities, ranked, with vetted picks for each.

 35+ peer-reviewed sources